 - Red Slopes – Intermediate.
 The gradient doesn’t exceed 40% except for short wide sections.

 - Black Slopes – Expert.
 Can be a wide classification which ranges from just above Red to very steep avalanche chutes.

-I hope you found this post helpful.
+I hope you found this advice for first time skiers helpful.
 If you have a question please leave a comment below and I’ll do my best to help!